Julia Williams

 A ploy over a year in the making, this Kessler Park master plan is driven by Hoxie Collective LLC and its founder Christina Hoxie — with a mission to improve quality of life, health and wellness within the Northeast community, according to its planning process.

-Operating over a three phase planning process, this improvement objective planning process this improvement objective will address seven recreational grounds within the Northeast across 303 acres — including Maple Park, the old municipal Reservoir, North Terrace Lake, Concourse Park, Kansas City Museum/ Scarritt Point, Indian Mound and Northeast Athletic Fields.
+Operating over a three phase planning process, this improvement objective will address seven recreational grounds within the Northeast across 303 acres — including Maple Park, the old municipal Reservoir, North Terrace Lake, Concourse Park, Kansas City Museum/ Scarritt Point, Indian Mound and Northeast Athletic Fields.

 Hoxie, along with her organization, has mapped out specific improvements and implements for each location to ensure safety and environmental conservation.
 This includes creating connective pathways for the community to walk, run or bike across its spanning 3.5 miles.